 However, there are ways non-sponsors can use the fun of the Super Bowl in their advertising without getting into big trouble.
 The trick is to work with an experienced attorney to learn the “dos” and “don’ts.”
 One absolute “don’t” is the use of team names, logos, Super Bowl Sunday, and Super Sunday, and many more.
 These marks are exclusively reserved for use by the official NFL sponsors.

 To be clear, it is always okay to use these marks in an editorial way when you are talking about the Super Bowl.
-For example, “I watched the Chiefs beat the Browns on the road to the Super Bowl LV.”
+For example, “I watched the Bengals beat the Chiefs on the road to the Super Bowl LVI.”
 The problem is when you are using these marks to promote your business in advertising.
-You cannot say, “Come get your Super Bowl LV special at Joe Smith’s car dealership.”
+You cannot say, “Come get your Super Bowl LVI special at Joe Smith’s car dealership.”

 One thing that is okay to include in a business promotion is to include the names of cities of the teams.
-It is okay to say, “Come get your Kansas City special at Joe Smith’s car dealership.”
+It is okay to say, “Come get your Los Angeles special at Joe Smith’s car dealership.”
 Another thing that is permitted is to congratulate your team on winning or making it to the Super Bowl.
-For example, it’s okay to put up a billboard that says, “Joe Smith’s car dealership wishes the Tampa Bay Buccaneers good luck in Super Bowl LV.”
+For example, it’s okay to put up a billboard that says, “Joe Smith’s car dealership wishes the Cincinnati Bengals good luck in Super Bowl LVI.”